BetoKosinski/Mobile-Endless-Runner/README.md

 # Mobile-Endless-Runner
-A Simple mobile endless runner made in C++ for study.
+A Simple mobile endless runner made in C++.